retlehs/ansimotd/README.md

 A shell-agnostic script that displays random ANSI art as a MOTD when you start a shell.

 Supports files with valid [SAUCE metadata](https://www.acid.org/info/sauce/sauce.htm), which contain the width and height of the art.
-This script uses the metadata to ensure the art fits your terminal.
+This script uses the metadata to ensure the art fits your terminal, and includes ANSI-aware line wrapping to properly display art files that rely on automatic wrapping at the SAUCE-specified width.

 ![Example MOTD](./example.png)